dapp-protocols/Blockchain-Abstraction-Layer/Tutorial.md

     "variants": []
 }
 ```
 Now that we have our first action, we can load our contract into a blockchain and run it!
-This is left as an exercise for the reader, but on EOSIO, you can find guidance in the official documentation:
+This is left as an exercise for the reader, but on EOS, you can find guidance in the official documentation:
 1. [Create contract wallet](https://developers.eos.io/welcome/v2.0/getting-started/development-environment/create-development-wallet)
 1. [Launch a testnet](https://developers.eos.io/welcome/v2.0/getting-started/development-environment/start-your-node-setup)
 1. [Create some user accounts](https://developers.eos.io/welcome/v2.0/getting-started/development-environment/create-test-accounts)
 1. [Create your contract account](https://developers.eos.io/welcome/v2.0/tutorials/tic-tac-toe-game-contract/#contract-account)
 1. [Deploy and run your contract](https://developers.eos.io/welcome/v2.0/tutorials/tic-tac-toe-game-contract/#deploy)

-**EOSIO Note:** If contract logs aren't showing in `nodeos` output, [try this](https://eosio.stackexchange.com/questions/5264/eosio-v2-0-2-contract-prints-are-not-shown-even-using-nodeos-with-contracts)
+**EOS Note:** If contract logs aren't showing in `nodeos` output, [try this](https://eosio.stackexchange.com/questions/5264/eosio-v2-0-2-contract-prints-are-not-shown-even-using-nodeos-with-contracts)

 #### Writing Supply Chain Tracking Contract
 Now that we've covered the basics of creating a contract and writing our first action, let's change our `SayHello` action to our first real action: `AddWarehouse`.
 To implement this action, we'll need our first table as well, so let's define that too: